xpire/blog/_posts/2020-01-14-test-markdown-post.md

 description: A minimal example of using markdown with fastpages.
 categories: [markdown]
 title: An Example Markdown Post
+hide: true
+search_exclude: false # hidden but can be seen @ /markdown/2020/01/14/test-markdown-post.html
 ---

 # Example Markdown Post

 ## Basic setup